mboret/aws-vyos/README.md

     - Select "AWS Marketplace" et search "vyos"
     - Choose the instance type.
     - Choose the VPC and the subnet(only Public!!!) where the Vyos instance will be started(ex: VPC-EU)
-    - Create a new security group and add rules for the two Public IPs of the US VPN(step 1.4) and authorize them for the ports UDP/500, TCP/179 and UDP/123.
+    - Create a new security group and add rules for the two Public IPs of the US VPN(step 1.4) and authorize them on the ports UDP/500, TCP/179 and UDP/123.
     - Finish the setup process as usual.

 When the instance is ready, select it, right click -> networking -> source dest/check and click on disabled.